Liz Cheney: GOP Reps Ousted Me Because Of 'Threats On Their Lives'

-Category: World Politics Hits: 4Rep.
+Category: World Politics Hits: 5Rep.
 Liz Cheney (R-WY) revealed on Sunday that some Republicans did not come to her defense while she was being ousted from leadership because of "threats on their lives."
 "There was really nobody that came to your defense," ABC host Jonathan Karl noted during an interview with Cheney that aired on Sunday.
 "You were pretty much alone on this."
 "It is very important to stand up for what's right," Cheney replied.
 "I know that there are many members who have expressed concern about their own security."
 "And I think that's an important point," she continued.
 "We now live in a country where members' votes are are affected because they're worried about their security, they're worried about threats on their lives.
 So I think that's part of it."

 Read more https://crooksandliars.com/2021/05/liz-cheney-jonathan-karl